In the beginning...

 Yellow tree rose

-Speaking of flower boxes, that was the other project this week.
 Last summer I built five flower boxes that are attach to the railing on my rear deck.
 I felt that I over planted the boxes last year, so this year I am scaling back to just four plants per box.
-I have chose African Daisy's, marigolds, Dahlia's, and some unidentified small flowering succulent.
+I have chosen African Daisy's, marigolds, Dahlia's, and some unidentified small flowering succulent.
 I headed to Lowe's (my middle daughter has worked there for 20 years) and picked out some nice healthy plants and some outdoor potting soil.
 Everything is in place and it looks great.
 I am sure that it will fill in as the summer progresses.
+Boy, was that an understatement.
+The African Daisy's are thriving to the point that they are taking over the box.